+Occlusion refers to the alignment of the upper and lower teeth when the mouth is closed.
 A correct bite is important to your overall health and appearance.
 Not only that, but an even bite is functionally superior, allowing you to eat and speak properly.
-And your Brooklyn dentist knows that an uneven bite after filling a cavity is just plain annoying.
-An uneven bite may be easily treated with a teeth bite adjustment or it may require months of orthodontic treatments.
+And your dental expert knows that an uneven bite after filling a cavity is just plain annoying.
+An uneven bite, also known as malocclusion, may be easily treated with a bite adjustment procedure, or it may require months of orthodontic treatments.

-An uneven bite may be caused by a misalignment with your temporomandibular joints.
-And fortunately, there is treatment for that.
-Your jaw joints should normally function in harmony with a correct bite — with all the muscles, tendons, nerves and bones feeling comfortable and in alignment.
+An uneven bite may be caused by various reasons, including the misalignment of your temporomandibular joints (TMJ).
+And fortunately, there is a treatment for that.
+Your jaw joints should normally function in harmony with a correct bite — with all the muscles, tendons, nerves, and bones feeling comfortable and in alignment.
 When you have a correct bite, you improve both physically and cosmetically.
 You feel and look your best.

-An uneven bite causes discomfort and pain in your jaw.
+Malocclusion causes discomfort and pain in your jaw.
 It may even be noticeable when you’re smiling.
-It can hide behind symptoms that you would normally never associate with your teeth.
+It can hide behind symptoms that you would normally never associate with your misaligned teeth.
 Some bite problems can cause extreme damage to your mouth without showing any signs of discomfort.
-This is why it’s important to book an appointment with the best dentist in Brooklyn when looking to get a teeth bite adjustment.
+This is why it’s important to book an appointment with the best dentist in Brooklyn when looking to get an occlusal adjustment procedure or bite adjustment.

-For a majority of people, an uneven bite means that the bite is clearly uneven, with visibly misaligned teeth, an apparent overbite or under-bite, or a crooked or twisted smile.
+For a majority of people, malocclusion means that the bite is clearly uneven, with visibly misaligned teeth, an apparent overbite or underbite, or a crooked or twisted smile.
 In reality, it’s not always as straightforward as that.
 Symptoms of an uneven bite can be as varied as:

 - A twisted appearance, usually the easiest way to identify an uneven bite

-- Chronic headaches, which can be caused by the unnecessary strain in your jaw muscles
+- Chronic headaches, which can be caused by the unnecessary strain in your misaligned jaw muscles

 - Jaw pain when biting down hard or chewing

-- Uneven wear from your jaw being uneven, which causes more stress in one place than another
+- Uneven wear from your uneven jaw, which causes more stress in one place than another

-These are only some of the most common symptoms caused by an uneven bite, but there are other, more subtle symptoms that your dentist can find upon closer examination.
-If you’re experiencing any of these symptoms or other dental, facial, head or jaw pain and discomfort, make an appointment with your general dentist in Brooklyn as soon as possible to get a teeth bite adjustment.
+These are only some of the most common symptoms caused by malocclusion, but there are other, more subtle symptoms that your dentist can find upon closer examination.
+If you’re experiencing any of these symptoms or other dental, facial, head, or jaw pain and discomfort, make an appointment with your general dentist in Brooklyn as soon as possible to get an occlusal adjustment procedure.

 The causes of an uneven bite vary.
 Sometimes, poor habits such as thumb sucking can lead to an uneven bite.
 A majority of the time, it’s completely hereditary with no preventable cause.
 At the same time, the cause can be as simple as an uneven bite after filling a cavity.

-An uneven bite is normally diagnosed through regular dental examinations.
+Malocclusion is normally diagnosed through regular dental examinations.
 Your Brooklyn dentist first checks your teeth and bite.
-Then he may order dental x-rays to determine if you’re in need of a teeth bite adjustment.
+Then he may order dental x-rays to determine if you’re in need of teeth bite adjustment.
 If an uneven bite is detected, it’s then classified by its type and severity:

-- An overbite is when your upper teeth overlap your lower teeth.
+- Class 1 malocclusion is the most common overbite.
+It’s when your bite is normal, but the upper teeth slightly overlap the lower teeth.

-- A severe overbite is when your upper teeth overlap the lower teeth and jaw.
+- Class 2 malocclusion, also called retrognathism or severe overbite, is when the upper teeth and jaw severely overlap the lower teeth and jaw.

-The obvious solution to fixing an uneven bite is to adjust it into the correct bite, but of course that starts with your cosmetic dentist in Brooklyn.
-He examines your bite problems and jaw health to find causes and possible treatment options, which may include:
+The obvious solution to fixing an uneven bite is to adjust it into the correct bite, but of course, that starts with your cosmetic dentist in Brooklyn.
+He examines your bite problems and misaligned jaw to find causes and possible treatment options, which may include:

 - Reshaping teeth, done when your teeth don’t fit quite right in your mouth